EternalCodeTeam/LobbyHeads/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: For suggesting an idea for this project
 labels: '🆕 feature'
 ---